CityUHK-CALAS/cityuhk-calas.github.io/content/news/20-01-02-Welcome-Jerry/index.md

 ---
 We welcome Ms. Jierui LIU (Jerry) to the CALAS research group.
 <!--more-->
 She has joined our team as an Undergraduate FYP student.
 Ms. Jerry is an undergraduate student at the Department of Electrical Engineering, City University of Hong Kong.
-She is the recipient of the CityU Mainland Full Tuition Scholarship.
+She is the recipient of the CityUHK Mainland Full Tuition Scholarship.
 She has a great passion for FPGA technologies and is a member of the CALAS group.
 Her research interests include System design with FPGA and Natural Language Processing.